Stop Thinking. Start Acting.

 Led by the beloved kids’ TV host Isaac Ng, a group of lively children will bring you a meaningful and eco-conscious opener at the Earth Hour Carnival!

-Audience can understand the importance of safeguarding the environment through engaging musical and joyful singing performance, not to mention the little performers will also share practical tips on environmental protection!
+Audience can understand the importance of safeguarding the environment through joyful singing performance, not to mention the little performers will also share practical tips on environmental protection!
 Whether you are a child or a parent, we encourage everyone to take the first step and work together to make changes, which helps instil a caring attitude and a sense of responsibility towards our great nature.

 Speak up for our planet now!
 Be sure to show up and find out how small actions can play a critical role in the face of climate crisis.